ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** The successful warrior is the average man, with laser-like focus. — Bruce Lee
+> **Citacao:** A clever person turns great troubles into little ones, and little ones into none at all.  — Chinese Proverb

 fim do arquivo